What do the Refined Bitumen Association do?

-The Refined Bitumen Association (RBA) provides strict safety guidelines to ensure the safe storage of bitumen and prevent the risk of hot bitumen being spilt in the filling process, protecting both the safety of staff on site and the surrounding environment.
+The Refined Bitumen Association (RBA) provides strict safety guidelines to ensure the safe filling of bitumen storage tanks and prevent the risk of hot bitumen being spilt during the filling process, whilst protecting both the safety of staff on site and the surrounding environment.

 The RBA recommends that storage tanks are fitted with a continuous measuring system, a high level alarm (HLA) and an independent secondary device for a high high level alarm (HHLA).

 Most storage tanks are supplied with insufficient or no level controls and due to the harsh nature of bitumen the accuracy of these product readings are generally poor.

 Requirements for highly efficient bitumen storage tank filling

 To meet the RBA requirements and ensure the safety of the operator when filling a bitumen tank, AMS-IAC recommends the use of two independent systems;

 A level transmitter with an output to give current contents reading and high level alarm including a localised panel with contents displayed and an audible high level alarm (HLA)

 - High High Level Switch and Alarm Panel